-Processes are followed to ensure that those who are unsuitable to work with children are not employed nor do they work in school on a voluntary basis.
+Processes are followed to ensure that those who are unsuitable to work with children are not employed.

 This policy is available to parents on request and is on the school website.

 1.0 PREVENTION

 1.1 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult help to protect children.